Floofies/LinkedList/README.md

 // Array of arbitrary numbers. var arr = [1,2,3,4,5];

-// New LinkedList is created using the contents of `arr`. var list = new CircularDoubleLinkedList(arr);
+// New CircularDoubleLinkedList is created using the contents of `arr`. var list = new CircularDoubleLinkedList(arr);

 // Append "6" to the end of the list, returns a new ListElement.